Contents

 Hazards: the Hakuba Sanzan ridge is a succession of rock ridges, unstable scree and steep gravel slopes with many falling accidents.
 The section from the Hakuba Yari Onsen hut up to the ridge in particular has chains and a high accident rate.
 Watch for loose rock and slips; a helmet is advisable.

-Hakuba Daisekkei: closed since September 29, 2025, with summer 2026 undecided (see the notice above).
+Hakuba Daisekkei: closed from September 29, 2025 but open in summer 2026 (see the notice above).
 If you do walk the snow gorge, light crampons and poles are needed, but rockfall and collapse have been frequent in recent years — always confirm whether it is passable and what gear is required beforehand.

 Lodging: the Hakuba Sanso (Hakubakan), the village-run Hakubadake Chojoshukusha and Tengu Sanso, the Hakuba Yari Onsen hut (Hakubakan) and others.
 Always confirm the 2026 operating period and booking method with each official site.